sictweb/bti425-2020/notes/react-architecture.md

 A component is a source code file, `Whatever.js`.
 While HTML is a *markup* container, with embedded *JavaScript code*, React components turn that around.
 It is centered around JavaScript code.

 A React app manages the DOM.
 We must abandon our previous pure or library-assisted JavaScript means of manipulating, traversing, and modifying the DOM, and give that task over to the app.
-We do that with the component architecture.
+No more `Document.querySelector()` calls.

 A component has a well-defined organizational structure, and includes:
 * A function or a class
-* A ReactDOM.render function call that updates the DOM
+* A `ReactDOM.render` function call that updates the DOM
 * State management, if needed
 * Event handling, if needed